ZhengPeiRu21/mod-individual-progression/README.md

 This module uses Player Settings to save individual character progress. *Please ensure that EnablePlayerSettings is set to 1 in worldserver.conf or progress will not be saved!* Also, for item changes to take effect, please ensure *DBC.EnforceItemAttributes is set to 0*!
 This will allow the module to override item stats with their correct Vanilla stats.

 ### Optional Data Files
 Some changes for Vanilla and TBC content require DBC modification.
-The .mpq file for the client and .dbc files for server can be found in the "optional" directory.
-These changes include Vanilla reagents such as Flint and Steel for campfires, Level 60 enchanting using Vanilla and not TBC ingredient, professional leveling adjustments, etc. These is all optional and the module will work without the patch, but these recipes will remain WotLK version.
+The .mpq file for the client and .dbc files for the server can be found in the "optional" directory.
+These changes include requiring Vanilla reagents such as Flint and Steel for campfires, changing Level 60 enchanting to use Vanilla and not TBC reagents, profession leveling adjustments, etc. These files are all optional and the module will work without the patch, but these recipes will remain their WotLK versions.

-Please note that if optional files are not used, please avoid run `optional_restore_rogue_poisons.sql`, as it will remove Rogue poisons from vendors due to them now being created through the skill, which requires the optional files.
+Please note that if optional files are not used, please avoid running `optional_restore_rogue_poisons.sql`, as it will remove Rogue poisons from vendors due to them now being created through the Poisons skill, which requires the optional files.

 ### Optional Recommended Addon
-For a more authentic experience, some player may prefer to have pre-3.2 behavior of item tooltip prices, where it is only display when at a vendor.
+For a more authentic experience, some players may prefer to have pre-3.2 behavior of item prices only being displayed in tooltips when at a vendor.
 This is handled by the client, so I have create an addon that will restore this behavior.
 The addon can be found here: https://github.com/ZhengPeiRu21/hide-vendor-price

 ## Thank You
 Special thanks to all contributors of the following projects which are make this module possible: